 pride and joy, as they all born in the US, did seek a quality education right here in the US, pursue a happy life … and

-career path that they love, in order to make their dreams come true.
-His wife working for a government for more than ten
+choose a career path that they love, in order to make their dreams come true.
+His wife working for a government for

-years; both his youngest daughter and son-in-law, holding Juirs Doctor (JD) degrees, are lawyers/barristers admitted to the
+more than ten years; both his youngest daughter and son-in-law, holding Juirs Doctor (JD) degrees, are lawyers/barristers

 admitted to the State and federal courts; his eldest daughter, holding a BA degree from Fordham University, is a

 departmental director of a major multinational corporation, and his son, holding a BBA degree, is an assistant vice

 Testimonials and Praise He Earned